Subhashp72/Electricity-consumption-Forecast/README.md

 * Better representation of daily forecast compared to random forest
 * Suitability for production deployment

+### Actual vs Predicted (test)
 ![alt text](image-1.png)
+**Nov Forecast explanation:**

+The November forecast deviation is caused by short-term lag features (7–30 days) being temporarily distorted by anomalous variability in late October and early November.
+Since these features are month-anchored, the effect propagates across the entire month, causing a level shift in predictions.
+Weekly forecasting would smooth such short-lived anomalies and produce more stable and robust forecasts during transition periods like November.

 ---

 ## 13. Feature Importance